Panda7122/Deep-Learning-for-Music-Analysis-and-Generation-Homework2/README.md

 3. download python 3.8.8 and open a new envirment(I'll name it "env3.8.8") for retrival and captioning.
 4. download python 3.11.9 and open a new envirment(I'll name it "env3.11.9") for generate_music.
+5. download python 3.9.19 and open a new envirment(I'll name it "env3.9.19") for audiobox_aesthetics.
-5. in envirment env3.8.8, use `pip3 install -r ./requirements.txt` for install needed module.
+6. in envirment env3.8.8, use `pip3 install -r ./requirements.txt` for install needed module.
-6. in envirment env3.11.9, use `pip3 install -r ./MuseControlLite/requirements.txt` for install needed module.
+7. in envirment env3.11.9, use `pip3 install -r ./MuseControlLite/requirements.txt` for install needed module.
+8. in envirment env3.9.19, use `pip3 install -r ./requirements_aest.txt` for install needed module.

 ## task 1 Retrieval